StrangerealIntel/CyberThreatIntel/North Korea/APT/Lazarus/23-10-19/analysis.md

 	return $trigger
 }
 ```
-###### This have the possiblity to set in standby the backdoor, close the current session and get the system informations.
+<h6> This have the possiblity to set in standby the backdoor, close the current session and get the system informations.</h6>
 ``` powershell
 function slp($buf)
 {